nagasudhirpulla/taming_python/blog/skills/dataframe_filter_rows.md

 print('Number of rows in df = {0}'.format(df.shape[0]))
 # this prints 100

+# filter the rows with CGPL values greater than 2200
 filteredDf = df[df['CGPL']>2200]

 print('Number of rows in filteredDf = {0}'.format(filteredDf.shape[0]))
 # this prints 65
 ```